neopragma/cobol-unit-test/README.md

 ./run-examples
 ```

+The sample programs are:

+* SAMPLE - minimal unit test code to demonstrate basic usage of the framework.
+* CONVERT - convert a CSV file into a fixed-format file.
+* FIZZBUZZ - the classic FizzBuzz exercise.
+* INVDATE - calculate the date of the last day of the month.

+The unit test framework comprises:

+* ZUTZCPC - copies a source program and inserts a COPY statement at the top of the WORKING-STORAGE section containing unit test related field definitions, and another COPY statement at the top of the PROCEDURE DIVISION containing the unit test cases.

 ## Project context

 People might argue that we can use Cobol differently than we do in this project.
 Here is some context to explain why we aren't doing so.